dubzzz/fast-check/documentation/Arbitraries.md

 - `recordModel` — _structure of the resulting instance_
 - `requiredKeys?` — default: `[all keys of recordModel]` — _list of keys that should never be deleted, remark: cannot be used with `withDeletedKeys`_
-- `withDeletedKeys?` — default: `false` — _when enabled, record might not generate all keys. `withDeletedKeys: true` is equivalent to `requiredKeys: []`, thus the two options cannt be used at the same time_
+- `withDeletedKeys?` — default: `false` — _when enabled, record might not generate all keys. `withDeletedKeys: true` is equivalent to `requiredKeys: []`, thus the two options cannot be used at the same time_

 *&#8195;Usages*